-These requirements must be respected, and infringement will entail a fine and/or other penalty stated in the FIM regulations.
+These requirements must be respected, and infringement will entail a fine and/or other penalty stated in the FIM Regulations.

-1.32 DOCUMENTS REQUIRED FOR WORLD RECORD RATIFICATION
+1.29.
+DOCUMENTS REQUIRED FOR WORLD RECORD RATIFICATION

-The following documents must be sent to the FIM Administration immediately after the record attempt with a copy to the FIM Steward and/or the FMNR (see Article 1.33).
+The following documents must be sent to the FIM Administration immediately after the record attempt with a copy to the FIM Officials and/or the FMNR.

-- Timing sheets certified by the Chief Time-keeper, the time recorded (for long distance records, the time recorded of each lap) as per Sporting Appendix 4: Template Timing sheet for results or acceptable approved electronic means. - For special vehicles, upon request, documented written proof must certify that the vehicle was in contact with the ground for at least 90% of the distance travelled.
+- Timing sheets certified by the Chief Timekeeper, the time recorded (for long distance records, the time recorded of each lap) as per Sporting Appendix D: "Template Timing sheet for results" or acceptable approved electronic means. - For special vehicles, upon request, documented written proof must certify that the vehicle was in contact with the ground for at least 90% of the distance travelled.

-1.33 CERTIFICATE OF ENGINE CHARACTERISTICS
+1.30.
+CERTIFICATE OF ENGINE CHARACTERISTICS